+Common stock offered by F5 500,000 shares Common stock offered by the selling shareholders 1,700,000 shares Common stock to be outstanding after this offering 18,626,667 shares (1) Use of proceeds For working capital and general corporate purposes.
+See "Use of Proceeds."
+Nasdaq National Market symbol FFIV
-(1) The number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of March 31, 1999 and does not include the following:

-- 2,425,805 shares subject to options outstanding as of March 31, 1999 with a weighted average exercise price of \$0.74 per share;

-- 2,904,352 additional shares that could be issued under our stock plans, including 2,600,000 shares reserved for issuance under our stock plans but subject to shareholder approval; and

-- 2,212,500 shares that could be issued upon exercise of warrants outstanding as of March 31, 1999 with a weighted average exercise price of \$0.75 per share.
+- (1) The number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of August 31, 1999 and does not include the following: - 2,440,405 shares subject to options outstanding as of August 31, 1999 with a weighted average exercise price of \$3.75 per share; - 2,740,554 additional shares that could be issued under our stock option plans and stock purchase plan; and - 2,212,500 shares that could be issued upon exercise of warrants outstanding as of August 31, 1999 with a weighted average exercise price of \$0.75 per share.

-ALL INFORMATION IN THIS PROSPECTUS RELATING TO OUTSTANDING SHARES OF F5 COMMON STOCK AND OPTIONS OR WARRANTS TO PURCHASE F5 COMMON STOCK IS BASED UPON INFORMATION AS OF MARCH 31, 1999.
-PRO FORMA INFORMATION GIVES EFFECT TO THE CONVERSION OF ALL OUTSTANDING SHARES OF F5 PREFERRED STOCK AS OF THE CLOSING OF THIS OFFERING.
-UNLESS OTHERWISE INDICATED, THE INFORMATION THROUGHOUT THIS PROSPECTUS DOES NOT TAKE INTO ACCOUNT THE POSSIBLE ISSUANCE OF ADDITIONAL SHARES OF COMMON STOCK TO THE UNDERWRITERS PURSUANT TO THEIR OVER-ALLOTMENT OPTION.
+ALL INFORMATION IN THIS PROSPECTUS RELATING TO OUTSTANDING SHARES OF F5 COMMON STOCK AND OPTIONS OR WARRANTS TO PURCHASE F5 COMMON STOCK IS BASED UPON INFORMATION AS OF AUGUST 31, 1999.
+UNLESS OTHERWISE INDICATED, THE INFORMATION THROUGHOUT THIS PROSPECTUS DOES NOT TAKE INTO ACCOUNT THE POSSIBLE ISSUANCE OF ADDITIONAL SHARES OF COMMON STOCK TO THE UNDERWRITERS PURSUANT TO THEIR OVERALLOTMENT OPTION.